 Wrocław's centre is walkable but if you stay and/or want to visit places outside the centre, the trams are the most convenient means of transport.
 The city has a combined tram and bus network but I have to admit that I entirely relied on the trams and never needed to use any bus apart from the airport line 106.
 Anyway, both can be used on the same tickets.
 For the night network other fares apply.

 Each tram line runs every 20 minutes during the day, every 15 minutes during rush hours.
 At most stops there is more than one line.
 The vehicles in use are a varied mix.
 You’ll see everything from new, shiny, ultra modern trams to oldies of the „shake, rattle and roll“ type that were roaming the tracks already in the socialist era.
-The trams reach more or less everything that's of interest to a visitor.
-There are several attractions outside the immediate city centre, so the use of the transport network saves you a lot of walking and precious time.
+The trams reach more or less everything of interest.
+There are several attractions outside the immediate city centre, so the use of the transport network saves a lot of walking and precious time.

 Trams are also great for people-watching.
 Everyone uses them, there are all kinds of people on board.
 I was amazed at the politeness I watched and experienced myself.
 While in my country few kids would even give their seat to an elderly person with obvious walking difficulties, Polish youngsters have been taught better manners.
 Everyone is observant if an elderly passenger boards.
 When a young man and a woman around 50 (= me) aim for that one empty seat, the lady gets the seat.